JosepMariaVila/LottoXAH/README.md

 ![lotto xah image](https://github.com/user-attachments/assets/69259f2d-785e-4f37-805d-368f8ceec0d5)

-# Lotto XAH, a lottery game Hook
+# Lotto XAH, a lottery game Hook on the Xahau JSHooks Testnet Network

 ## Introduction

-Lotto XAH is a hook programmed in javascript for the Xahau blockchain.
+Lotto XAH is a hook programmed in javascript for the Xahau JSHooks Testnet Network.
 A hook is a series of rules that enable smart logic in Xahau, the smart contracts of Xahau.
 Lotto XAH is a Hook that converts a Xahau account in an engine for a lottery game for 10 players.
 Each player sends 10 XAH to the hook and the winner gets the prize which consists in all the amounts combined: 100 XAH.

 ## Explanation

-**Attention:** Only use if you are sure of what you are doing on Testnet/Mainnet.
-You could put your funds at risk.
-It is recommended to install on new accounts.

 The hook assigns an ordered number from 0 to 9 to each player that joins the lottery and stores its number and its address in the namespace.
 A player joins the lottery sending 10 XAH to the hook account.
 The hook uses the Ledger Index of the last player (Player 10) payment transaction to determine the winner: it considers the last digit of the Ledger_Index field of the payment transaction, which is a number from 0 to 9, and that number determines the winner: